-An example of the distribution of chlorophyll-a, calculated as an annual average for each lake, for the global dataset between 2002 and 2019 is shown in Figure 4.
-Most of the concentrations are centred around 10 mg m3 chlorophyll-a with no large change in the global dataset over time.
-Similarly, there were no clear discernible differences in the spatial variation of concentrations, perhaps with the exception of the higher concentrations in Europe and North America (Figure 5).
+An example of the distribution of chlorophyll-a, calculated as an annual average for each lake, for the global dataset between 2002 and 2019 is shown in figure 4.
+Most of the concentrations are centred around 10 mg m chlorophyll-a with no large change in the global dataset over time.
+Similarly, there were no clear discernible differences in the spatial variation of concentrations, perhaps with the exception of the higher concentrations in Europe and North America (figure 5).
 It is likely that concentrations and trends vary depending on localised activities in the catchment with potential modification by climate change, a theme that will be explored in several case studies.

-Plots for the other ECVs to indicate the data distribution over time, calculated per lake, are shown in Figure 6 to Figure 10.
+Plots for the other ECVs to indicate the data distribution over time, calculated per lake, are shown in figure 6 to figure 10.
 The representation of the distributions are preliminary and are intended to provide an initial broad overview of the dataset.
-Of note is the bimodal distribution of temperature owing to the distribution of the lakes in either temperate regions or closer to the equator (Figure 7.
-Distribution of lake surface water temperature o^{oC} (LSWT), annual average calculated per lake, for the global dataset.
-Note bimodal distribution derived from lakes being either closer to temperate or equatorial regions.); more detailed global definition of thermal lake types has recently proven a useful approach for anticipating shifts using climate projections (Maberly et al., 2020).
-In addition, some lakes have shown significant deviation in lake extent, increasing or decreasing by a quarter (Figure 9).
+Of note is the bimodal distribution of temperature owing to the distribution of the lakes in either temperate regions or closer to the equator (figure 7); more detailed global definition of thermal lake types has recently proven a useful approach for anticipating shifts using climate projections (Maberly et al., 2020).
+In addition, some lakes have shown significant deviation in lake extent, increasing or decreasing by a quarter (figure 9).
 Most of the other distributions are reasonably stable over time, but, as with chlorophyll-a, increases in some lakes could be balanced by decreases in others, necessitating specific examination as being carried out in the case studies.

 Figure 4.
 Distribution of chlorophyll-a concentration, annual average calculated per lake, for the global dataset from 2002 to 2019.
 Some high values of chlorophyll-a removed for clarity.
+Data from CDRP V1.1.

 Figure 5.
-Distribution of average chlorophyll-a concentration (mg/m^3) for the global dataset from 2016 to 2018.
+Distribution of average chlorophyll-a concentration $(mg/m^3)$ for the global dataset from 2016 to 2018.
+Data from CDRP V1.1.

 Figure 6 Distribution of turbidity (NTU), annual average calculated per lake, for the global dataset from 2003 to 2019.
 Some high values were removed for clarity.
+Data from CDRP V1.1.

 Figure 7.
-Distribution of lake surface water temperature °C (LSWT), annual average calculated per lake, for the global dataset.
+Distribution of lake surface water temperature $^{\circ}C$ (LSWT), annual average calculated per lake, for the global dataset.
 Note bimodal distribution derived from lakes being either closer to temperate or equatorial regions.
+Data from CDRP V1.1.

 Figure 8 Distribution of normalised (%) lake level, calculated per lake as annual average divided by time-series average, for the global dataset.
 Scaled between 97-103% for clarity.
+Data from CDRP V1.1.

 Figure 9.
 Distribution of normalised lake extent, calculated per lake as annual average divided by time-series average.
+Data from CDRP V1.1.

 Figure 10.
 Distribution of maximum annual ice extent (%), calculated per lake as annual maximum divided by time-series maximum, for the global dataset.
+Data from CDRP V1.1.